eventnil/rimer/README.md

 - any extra key not present in post will be null in response

 > response JSON
-- results*: Array (Can be empty array if no post available)
+- value*: Array (Can be empty array if no post available)
 - nextKey: String (Returned only if next set of data available)

 __7. Delete Post__